nohyh/Block_Chain/README.md

 ---

-### ⚠️ Project Status: Work in Progress
+### 🎉 Project Status: Completed (v1.0)

-**Please note:** This project is currently under active development.
-It is intended for educational purposes to explore blockchain fundamentals.
-The code is still being modified and debugged, and may contain errors or incomplete features.
+This project is now feature-complete and has been successfully tested.
+It serves as a functional demonstration of core blockchain concepts and was developed as an educational exercise.
+While it is complete, it is intended for learning purposes and may not be production-ready.

 ---